bluebird75/winpdb/README.rst

 No install mode
 ---------------

-If you don’t want to install Winpdb Reborn, you can still try it by calling it explicitely with your program to debug::
+If you don’t want to install Winpdb Reborn, you can still try it by calling it explicitly with your program to debug::

     $ python /the/path/to/winpdb.py my_program.py